fiinix/fiinix.github.io/_posts/2016/september/2016-09-25-jingoistic-uly-justifiable-july-and-accepting-august-issue-06-08-16.md

 date: 2016-09-25 T 12:00 UTC +0100
 tags : ["Keeping Up with the Erikssons", Running, Cambridge Colour Dash, Brexit, Birthday, Accessibility, Writing, Maidstone, Cambridge, Finland, Port Lympne, Muggy McMugface, Moving]
 category: personal
-excerpt: "In this month’s triple issue of Keeping Up With the Erikssons: My previous accessibility article finds an online home, I refuse to celebrate my birthday, fucking Brexit, I party with old friends in Finland, we visit a wild animal park, I complete my first 5K and we finally move from Maidstone to Cambridge."
+excerpt: "In this month’s triple issue of Keeping Up With the Erikssons: My previous accessibility article finds an online home, I refuse to celebrate my birthday, fucking Brexit, I party with old friends in Finland, we visit a wild animal park, I complete my first 5K and we finally find a new home in Cambridge."
 ---
 I'm back.